prendebp/ModestSanitizer/README.md

 ## Usage Guidelines

 The ModestSanitizer is designed to sanitize input strings in multiple steps.
+(NOTE: Some of these steps use the other steps internally so you don't necessarily need to have a line of code for each step.)

+* :star: **Step Zero:  CHECK FOR NULLS.** A pre-requisite step (or step zero) may be to check the strings that you are going to review and cleanse for nulls, empty strings, or whitespace.
+Handle these situations appropriately for your application.
+If given a null, empty string, or whitespace to process, ModestSanitizer will typically just return null rather than track or throw an exception (except in the case of FileNameCleanse since a null would always be an invalid filename.
+An exception will be thrown in this case.)

-- :star: **Step One:  TRUNCATE.** The first step is to truncate to a predefined character limit.
+* :star: **Step One:  TRUNCATE.** The first step is to truncate to a predefined character limit.
 The developer should also check for NULL values or empty strings at this point since Modest Sanitizer will typically just return null if a null or whitespace is passed in.

 * :star: **Step Two: RESTRICTED LIST.** The second step is to review (and log/alert on) the input strings against any appropriate Restricted Lists.
 This step should likely be set to TrackExceptionsInList only so as not to automatically stop the program if a malicious string is found (but only optionally based on developer discretion.)
 This is primarily a monitoring and cleansing step.
 The following steps would likely be a more appropriate place to perform a full stop if an exception is found.
 The returned string will be cleansed of RestrictedList tokens and available by ref.